What’s smelly, lingers, and lurks inside the cracks, crevasses, and sulcus of your horse’s hoof?

-The options I most often choose contain a prebiotic, probiotic, and digestive enzyme.
-Ideally you want to support all three of these if your horse encounters health conditions, injury, or is under high amounts of stress.
+The options I most often choose, contain a prebiotic, probiotics, and digestive enzyme.
+Ideally, you want to support all three of these if your horse encounters health conditions, injury, or is under high amounts of stress.

 Risk Factors of Thrush & Bonus Remedy Support

 When you control the internal and external environment you will greatly reduce the risk and severity that thrush can thrive in your horse’s hoof.
 There are other risk factors and contributors to be mindful of that boost things in the favor of thrush…

 - Poor circulation to the hoof